 A YouTube video from Henry Slade achieved over 50,000 organic views.

-The campaign has been selected as finalists for the PR WEEK UK awards, SABRE EMEA awards, and the Creative Moment awards.
+The campaign is a winner for the PRWEEK UK awards and has been selected as finalists for SABRE EMEA awards, PRCA National awards, and the Creative Moment awards.